1983 Penny Value Guide: Valuable Collectible Coin Errors

 The 1983 penny is renowned for its numerous error variations.
 Moreover, 1983 marked the transition from copper to copper-plated zinc composition, leading to a variety of striking errors.

 This website is a partnered associate and contains affiliate links, which enable me to earn commissions from various partners.
 Full disclosure is available here.
-Partners include Ebay, Amazon, Google Adsense, and others.
+Partners include ebay, Amazon, Google Adsense, and others.